Kusumitha-Kantu/amazon-homepage-clone/README.md

-# amazon-clone
+# amazon-homepage-clone
-Using HTML and CSS
+Using only HTML and CSS